vsingh18567/project/writeup.md

 ### what to add here: description of any bugs that you found and fixed
 Bugs
 - `contributor/DataManger.java:getFundName`: typo in fund-not-found case
+- `contributor/DataManger.java:getFundName`: when query returns status 'error', consider it as an error occuring and return null for the method rather than 'Unknown fund'

 ## Task 1.5.
 Contributor (Android) App display total donations
 To display total donations, the onResume() method in the ViewDonationsActivity class was adjusted.
 Within the for-loop that adds all donations to the donations array, the amount of each donation is now also being added to a new variable totalDonations. totalDonations is then added to the donations array in order to display it as another entry in the ListView.